Skip to main content

 Click to watch

-As you can do much more in the reporting dashboard then just adding labels, I urge you to register for this free 1-hour webinar, or watch the recording afterwards to understand how you can save time grading student work.
+As you can do much more in the reporting dashboard then just adding labels, I urge you to check our free 1-hour webinar recording and learn all about the digital review process within your digital BookWidgets assignments.

 Wrap up